NikodemGapski/colubris-engine/src/scene_manager/scene_manager.md

 ## In the beginning, there was only void...

 An important thing to note about `SceneManager` is the `instantiate_custom_objects()` method which implementation is left up to the developer.
 Its purpose is to instantiate all the desired objects at the start of the scene (like a game environment, player gameobject etc.).
-The implementation can be placed in `scripts/initialisation.cpp` file.
+The implementation should be placed in `scripts/initialisation.cpp` file.

+> For more information about developing your own game in this engine, check out the [Scripts](../scripts/scripts.md) documentation.